ItsSyfe/UnofficialBlooketAPI/docs/profile/GetTokens.md

 # GET /users/tokens

-Gets a strubg with token count for the current logged in user.
+Get a string with token count for the current logged in user.

 Note: